-Acme were asked to research and create authentic boxing posters featuring Paddy Considine as the hero who is injured and the film follows the powerful story of an injured boxer in his prime and how it effects his family.
+Acme was asked to research and create authentic boxing posters featuring Paddy Considine as the hero who is injured and the film follows the powerful story of an injured boxer in his prime and how it affects his family.

-Paddy Considine starts and directs this powerful film about an injured boxer.
+Paddy Considine stars and directs this powerful film about an injured boxer.
 Acme Graphics worked with designer Simon Rogers on this film.
-Here are some posters Acme designed, we combined lots of well known boxing poster styles to create this hero poster that features heavily in the film.
+Here are some posters Acme designed, we combined lots of well-known boxing poster styles to create this hero poster that features heavily in the film.